Depersonalization: Three Reasons You're NOT Going Crazy

 One of the most common symptoms of Depersonalization is having constant racing thoughts, intense self-analysis and weird existential fears.
 Things that are usually perfectly normal and everyday can seem bizarre.

-When I had Depersonalization, I remember constantly thinking "I feel like I'm going crazy".
 For example, I'd look at my dog and instead of feeling happy or comforted, I'd start to wonder how such an animal could exist, what was it thinking, what was its consciousness like.

 And I kept making bizarre associations between words and concepts.
 At one point, I heard the word 'Helsinki' on the radio.
 I somehow thought that there was a connection between sinks and Hell, and became afraid of toilet sinks.